-- Check out Franchise Business Review’s list of the 40 top food franchises.
+- Check out Franchise Business Review’s list of this year's top food franchises

 People may not find themselves splurging during a recession, but that doesn’t mean that they’ll cut drinking out of their budget.
 In fact, the National Council on Alcoholism and Drug Dependence (NCADD) found that people tend to drink more during times of recession.
 They may not be purchasing fancy mixed drinks, but they are drinking plenty of inexpensive beers and wines.

 When cash flow is weak, people typically don’t buy new furniture, books or clothes — that’s a no-brainer.
 What people can rationalize doing is buying gently used goods at consignment stores and thrift stores.
 The stigma around used products has vanished; in fact, they've become so cool that there is a verb to describe shopping at thrift stores: thrifting.